wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: The Wazuh Ruleset is used to analyze incoming events and generate alerts when appropriate.
-Learn more about Ruleset XML syntax in this section.
+Learn more about the XML syntax of the ruleset in this section.

 .. _reference_ruleset: